chisomdvo/coachapp/README.md

-This is a app for people to find and communicate with coaches for various skills they require
+This is an app for people to find and communicate with coaches for various skills they require